 Step 6: Choose Your Business Name

-Depending on your business, your social media presence may be your website, so be sure to claim and manager your business identity on relevant rating sites such as Yelp, TripAdvisor.
+Depending on your business, your social media presence may be your website, so be sure to claim and manage your business identity on relevant rating sites, such as Yelp and TripAdvisor.
 One way to monitor your business reviews is to set up a Google Alert on your business name.

 Step 7: Register Your Business

 Business registration requirements are based on business structure and location.
 As the SBA site notes:

 - Entity name protects you at state level

 - Trademark protects you at a federal level

 - Doing Business As (DBA) doesn’t give legal protection, but might be legally required